34 Best Apps to learn the Korean Language in 2026

 16. Joongang Daily — Reading app

-The app has content on many topics, like the economy, entertainment, politics, current affairs, social issues, etc. All these reading pieces are from the Korean version of “Joongang Daily.”
+The app features content on various topics, including the economy, entertainment, politics, current affairs, social issues, and more.
+All these reading pieces are from the Korean version of “Joongang Daily.”

 You can read endless articles here.
-Even though articles are in Korean, the app shows English translations.
-So, you do not need to look elsewhere to know the meaning and context.
+Although the reports are in Korean, the app displays English translations.
+So you do not need to look elsewhere to learn the meaning and context.

 Pricing: As you’d imagine, Joongang Daily is free to use.